Starting the Patent Process on a Limited Budget

 I have a few ideas that I think could really be a success.
 I started researching “how to patent an idea” but have been bombarded with information.
 I have no clue where to start, and I have only a limited budget.
 What should be my first step?

 Remember, Thomas Edison was not always successful in his first attempts and he famously said that failed experiments were not failures because he learned what did not work.
 While it is unrealistic to think any of us are the next Thomas Edison, we should definitely learn from him and responsibly invent where there is a market need and understand that failure is inevitable at times.
-You just need to treat failure as a hurdle rather than a road block.
+You just need to treat failure as a hurdle rather than an insurmountable road block.

-Any time you start the invention and patenting process on a limited budget there is something of a chicken and an egg problem.
+Of course, any time you start the invention and patenting process on a limited budget there is something of a chicken and an egg problem.
 Do you start with a patent search to see whether it makes sense to move forward, or do you start with a provisional patent application first?
 Notice that I have already ruled out a nonprovisional patent application as the starting point.
 The cost of a nonprovisional patent application can be quite high and unnecessary to start the process.
 You can file a provisional patent application, use the coveted terms “patent pending” and then within 12 months file a nonprovisional patent application if it appears as if the invention will be worthwhile.

 A lot of inventors will do their own patent search first, if it is OK then file a provisional patent application.
 Then on the road to filing a nonprovisional patent application they have a professional patent search done and reviewed by a patent attorney or patent agent.
 A search is always better to start, but resource limitations are what they are and sometimes strategies need to be developed to move forward under less than ideal circumstances.
 If you want to do your own patent search first, which is a good idea, definitely read Patent Searching 101, which explains how to do a good search.
 Please do realize, however, that at some point you really will need a professional search.
 Professional searches will find far more than an inventor can find because searchers do this for a living 40 hours a week for years.
 They are extremely good at finding whatever is available to be found.
 So start on your own, but be careful not to invest a lot of money simply because you didn’t find anything.
 If you cannot find anything similar to your invention based on your own search please read No Prior Art for My Invention.